Bivurnum/pokeemerald-expansion/docs/tutorials/how_to_overworld_wild_encounters.md

 None of these three configs can prevent the forceful despawning of OWEs to free up limited resources, as is explained in the next section.

 ## High Priority and Low Priority OWEs
 Low Priority OWEs may not be spawned or even be destroyed in certain situations.
-There are palettes and object tiles checks to prevent these from spawning if it would fail, as well as similar checks for number of event objects, palettes and object tiles.
+There are checks to prevent these from spawning if it would fail, including for the number of event objects, palettes and object tiles.
+There are also similar checks, when spawning object events other than Low Priotity OWEs.
 These checks will despawn the oldest of Low Priority OWEs when other objects event are attempting to be spawned and Low Priority OWEs are using these resources.
 Low Priority OWEs may also be destroyed by NPC object events colliding with them due to their movements or the OWE being in the way of a trainer interaction.
 High priority OWEs are treated as regular objects and will not be destroyed in the ways outlined above, but may cause the destruction of Generated OWEs and will not face spawning restrictions.
 These despawn conditions will overwrite the restrictive despawns mentioned above.

 ## Encountering an OWE